Q: When will I know if I am accepted to the program?

 Q: I’d like to pursue Russian, Arabic, or Hebrew as my target language.
 Why aren’t these languages offered in the Altman Program?

 A: An integral academic requirement of the Altman Program is that the majority of your courses during your junior year abroad be taught in your target language at universities approved by both the A.B.
-Freeman School of Business and the Center for Global Education.
-Currently, Tulane does not have approved study abroad programs in countries where these languages are spoken.
+Freeman School of Business and the Center for Global Education (CGE).
+Currently, either the Business School, CGE, or both do not have approved study abroad programs in countries where these languages are spoken.

 Q: My native language is one of the (non-English) target languages of the Altman Program.
 Can I choose this as my target language and then study in my home country for my JYA?